 Get Ahead of Vital Signs

-Our FDA cleared system can continuously detect and predict hemodynamic instability ahead of vital signs.
+The FDA-cleared AHI System™ can continuously detect and predict hemodynamic instability ahead of vital signs.

 Reduce Nursing Burden

 - Know the evolving status of all patients

 - High confidence in appropriate level of care

 The AI-driven AHI System extracts information embedded in a Lead II ECG signal alone – no manual or other inputs required!